Thermodynamics and phase transition in rotational Kiselev black hole: PHASE TRANSITION AND THERMODYNAMIC GEOMETRY

 and

-Just like Kerr black hole situation, using the correspondence $(\Omega,J)\longrightarrow (V,P)$, we can establish thermodynamics for rotational Kiselev black hole.
-The internal energy of the rotational Kiselev black hole should include the kinetic energy of rotation as
+Similar to the Kerr black hole case, By correspondence $(\Omega,J)\longrightarrow (V,P)$, we can establish thermodynamics for rotational KBH.
+The internal energy of the rotational KBH should include the kinetic energy of rotation as